ahonkatu/PurOja_source_files/README.md

 - 05_Misc

 ## Parallelized working
 Code for parallellized working in Puhti is at 02_Analysis/01_Scripts.
-The same code was used with 15 CPU's and 4 CPU's by adjusting the amount of CPY cores.
+The same code was used with 15 CPU's and 4 CPU's by adjusting the amount of cores.
 Code towards to CPU amount is in the zarr_processing.py file and in the final 02_Analysis/01_Scripts/03_RF_modelling file.

 ## Working with Win 11
 The file GDAL-3.4.3-cp311-cp311-win_amd64.whl was needed to work with GDAL (Geospatial Data Abstraction Library).